CTActual/hoopla-php-framework/install.docs/INSTALLATION.md

 	Don't mix these files with your project files or other websites on the local server.
 They should go cleanly in their own folder.

-	If PHP is working properly, you should be able to at least see the help pages in the IDE with proper formatting in your favorite browser.
+	If PHP is working properly, you should be able to at least see the help pages in the IDE with proper formatting in your favorite browser once your web server settings can see the HFW GUI folder correctly (and probably restarted).

 4. Make sure the Hoopla Web IDE pages can connect with the local Hoopla database.

 	If the IDE pages that connect to the database work, and the default information is displayed, then the IDE should be working.

 	If you get an error message, you may need to recheck your installation, making sure that MySQL is installed correctly and the connection string information is correct.
-The connection string file "mysql.info.php" is typically a symlink to a real file the "classes/info" folder.
-Doing this allows one to have multiple projects on the same machine, accessed one-at-a-time by changing the symlink.
-However, if the symlink did not copy over correctly then recreate it from the "classes/info" folder into the "classes" folder, making sure the link name (not necessarily the original file name) is "mysql.info.php", which is required by the database connection class.
+The file "classes/mysqli.info.php" is pulls in "classes/info/hfw.mysqli.info.php", the default connection string file.
+New for 2024, you can add more connection string files to "classes/info" and then select the appropriate file under "Projects" in the GUI to change projects.
+This will entail the server copying files over to the "classes/info" folder, so the web server must have write permissions to that folder.
+All connection string files must end with ".php".
+If you put other files in the "classes/info" folder (not recommended), make sure they don't end with ".php".

 	The easiest test is to go to the "Types" page, where at the very least the list of meta-types will be shown in the dropdown box.
 Clicking on the "Select Meta Type" button should load the types of the default meta-type for display.